adashen/vscode-tomcat/README.md

 ## Prerequisites
 * [Apache Tomcat](http://tomcat.apache.org/)
 * [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) (for debuging war package)
+* Environment management
+    * Set your CATALINA_HOME and JAVA_HOME system environment variables

-If you are a Windows user, you should add the bin subdirectory of your JDK installation to your PATH environment variable (User or System) and restart VS Code.
+    * (Windows users) You should add the bin subdirectory of your JDK installation to your PATH environment variable (User or System).
 This is required to debug/run war packages from the VS Code context menu.
+    * Restart VS Code after changing any of these ^.

 ## Contributing